hinsoned/nyc-311-explorer/README.md

-# NYC 311 Complaints Analysis (Phase 1)
+# NYC 311 Complaints Analysis (Phase 2)

 Author: Edward Hinson
-Project: NYC-311 Data Project – Phase 1
+Project: NYC-311 Data Project – Phase 2

-This project explores NYC 311 service requests, focusing on **NYPD complaints in Manhattan between 2020–2023**.
-It pulls raw data directly from the [NYC Open Data API](https://data.cityofnewyork.us/), cleans and structures it with Python and pandas, and generates a cleaned dataset ready for further analysis.
+This project builds on Phase 1 by creating an interactive data exploration tool for NYC 311 service requests.
+Users can select a borough, start year, and end year (2015–2024), and the program will:
+- Pull complaint records from [NYC Open Data API](https://data.cityofnewyork.us/)
+- Clean and structure the dataset for analysis
+- Generate a report in the form of multiple visualizations and a CSV file in a time stamped folder

+The focus remains on NYPD-related complaints, but Phase 2 expands flexibility and adds more analysis features.

+---
+## New in Phase 2
+- User input: Pick a borough (Bronx, Brooklyn, Manhattan, Queens, or Staten Island) and a year range.
+- Error handling: Built in retry/quit handling for API failures.
+- Visualizations: The program now produces a series of visualizations (Matplotlib, Seaborn) based on the borough and year range that reflect trends in the data
+- Report folder: All visualizations and the complete CSV are stored in a time stamped, labeled directory

 ---